 What is your role in Hombu?

-As you know, I belong to the Hombu Dojo instructor department, and the teaching of Aikido is my main task.
+As you know, I belong to the Hombu Dojo instructor department, and teaching of Aikido is my main task.
 Besides that, I am involved in editing the magazine “Aikido Tankyu” issued by Aikikai and in the operation of several events, such as setting up the venue for the All-Japan Aikido Embu-Taikai.

 You’re a 6th Dan Shihan now.
 What’s your lesson schedule in the Hombu now?